christopherclary/appropriate-tech/README.md

 <b>Introductions</b><br>
 Take a Hello sticker.<br>
-Write down a password that you use.<br>
+Write down a password that you use.
 Don't show it to anyone.<br>
 Talk about how you picked your password without reveling it.
 Explain what you like and don’t like about it.<br>
 Now give away your Hello sticker to someone else.<br>
 Stick your classmates' password to your chest.
 This is your name for the class.<br>